PESTILLILAB/PESTILLILAB.github.io/content/research/_index.md

   enable: true
   title: Data Neuroscience and Machine Learning
   partial: t-image_text
-  subtitle: Advancing Scientific Understanding with both Theory and Data-Driven Methods
+  subtitle: Advancing Scientific Understanding through the Integration of Theoretical and Data-Driven Methods.
   content: |
-    It has been claimed that data is the new oil.
-Discovery and understanding in psychological and brain science depend on the ability to process large amounts of “good data” to extract meaningful insights.
-The PESTILLI LAB capitalizes on the recent opportunities for large-scale data analysis, data science and machine learning.
-The lab uses advanced data-driven methods to find unexplored associations between brain biomarkers and behavior, and to advance scientific theory and understanding.
+    It has been said that data are the new oil, emphasizing the value of data in driving discovery and understanding in psychological and brain science.
+At the PESTILLI LAB, we harness the potential of large-scale data analysis, data science, and machine learning to process vast amounts of high-quality data, extracting meaningful insights.
+Our lab employs advanced data-driven methods to uncover previously unexplored associations between brain biomarkers and behavior, ultimately contributing to the advancement of scientific theory and understanding.
   image: img/ml.svg

 open: